Tore602123/QuizApp/README.md

 **Environment Setup**:
 - Each test starts by initializing the `Intents` framework and launching `DatabaseActivity`, providing a clean state for each test case.

+**Test Methods**:
+- `testAddImage()`: Tests the functionality of adding an image to the database.
+This test simulates the entire flow of selecting an image from a gallery and adding it with a specific name (e.g., "Cat").
+It uses mocked intents to simulate gallery selection and verifies the increment in the image count within the database.
+- `testDeleteImage()`: Confirms the ability to delete an image from the database.
+It simulates the user action of deleting an image named "Cat" and checks if the database's image count decrements accordingly.

 **Testing Steps**:
 - **Add Image Test**:
   - Observes the initial number of images in the database.